 The Standard State Hazard Mitigation Plan is also required for non-emergency assistance provided under the Stafford Act.
-This includes Public Assistance restoration of damaged facilities and the Hazard Mitigation Grant Program.
+This includes Public Assistance restoration of damaged facilities, the Hazard Mitigation Grant (HMG) program., and the Building Resilient Infrastructures and Communities (BRIC) program.
 The development of state and local hazard mitigation plans is critical for maintaining eligibility for future Federal Emergency Management Agency (FEMA) mitigation and disaster recovery funding.

 Hazard mitigation is action taken to permanently reduce or eliminate long-term risk from the effects of natural hazards.
 Mitigation actions like prevention or reduction of loss differs from short-term preparedness, emergency response, recovery measures, and risk-spreading measures such as insurance.

 The purpose of long-term multi-hazard mitigation is twofold:

 - To protect people and structures from damage

 - To minimize the costs of disaster response and recovery